gszliu/kycodehuynh.github.io/about.md

 permalink: /about/
 ---

-I'm Ky-Cuong, a 4th year computer science student at [UCLA](http://www.ucla.edu/) and a software engineering intern with [AppFolio](http://www.appfolioinc.com/).
+I'm Ky-Cuong ("key-coon"), a 4th year computer science student at [UCLA](http://www.ucla.edu/) and a software engineering intern with [AppFolio](http://www.appfolioinc.com/).
 My current interest is full-stack web development, where I have experience in